Foreword

 DAMAGES & SETTLEMENTS

-When you file a claim, you’ll need to indicate the compensation you are owed.
+When you file a claim, you’ll need to indicate the compensation you are requesting.
 The list below summarizes some issues to consider:

 Helpful Terminology